The Caribbean island of St Maarten and St Martin: two nations on one tiny island…

 Sint Maarten (French: Saint Martin; Dutch: Sint Maarten) is an island in the northeast Caribbean, east of Puerto Rico.

 This tiny 87-square-kilometer (34 sq mi) island is divided roughly 60/40 between France and the Kingdom of the Netherlands.
 This makes it the smallest inhabited island in the world divided between two nations.

-Sint Maarten’s Dutch side is known for its festive nightlife, beaches, jewelry, drinks made with native rum-based guavaberry liquors, and casinos.
+Sint Maarten’s Dutch side (often misspelled as St Marteen) is known for its festive nightlife, beaches, jewelry, drinks made with native rum-based guavaberry liquors, and casinos.
 The island’s French side is known for its nude beaches, clothes, shopping (including outdoor markets), and French and Indian Caribbean cuisine.

-All in all it has a lot to offer tourists and compared to similar size Caribbean islands there is a lot going on here…
+All in all, St Maarten has a lot to offer tourists and compared to similar size Caribbean islands there is a lot going on here…

-I could talk about this island for days but here I’ll limit myself to my recommendations for things to do if you ever visit Sint Maarten / Saint Martin:
+I could talk about this island for days but here I’ll limit myself to my recommendations for things to do in Sint Maarten and things to do in St.Martin.

 1. Front Street & The Boardwalk

 Whether arriving by cruise ship or spending time on the island of St. Maarten/St. Martin, Philipsburg, the capital of Dutch St. Maarten, offers some fun things to see and do, most within view of the gorgeous blue water of Great Bay.

 Philipsburg is an area of only a few streets sandwiched between the Salt Pond and Great Bay.
 Do you like to shop?
 You can find a lot of items in Front street: from inexpensive souvenirs to diamonds and watches.